trevershick/Rally-Lookback-Toolkit/README.md

 This toolkit provides an interface for interacting with Rally's Lookback API.
 Documentation for Rally's Lookback API can be found [here](https://rally1.rallydev.com/analytics/doc)

-Maven support coming soon.
-To use this toolkit in your project, download the jar [here](https://github.com/ericlifka/Rally-Lookback-Toolkit/blob/master/out/artifacts/lbapi_rest_toolkit_jar/lbapi-rest-toolkit.jar?raw=true) and add it to your project.
-All dependencies are included.
+Maven Central Repository support coming soon.
+To use this toolkit in your project, clone the repository and run ```mvn package```.
+The .jar will be built in the target/ directory and all dependencies will be located in the target/dependency directory.

 To get started, create an instance of LookbackApi and configure it with your Rally credentials and workspace information: